anavinahar/architecture-center/docs/microservices/gateway.md

 ### Deploying Nginx or HAProxy to Kubernetes

-You can deploy Nginx or HAProxy to Kubernetes by creating a [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) object.
+You can deploy Nginx or HAProxy to Kubernetes by creating a ReplicaSet or DaemonSet that specifies the Nginx or HAProxy container image.

 - To achieve high availability, set the replica count higher than 1 for redundacy.
+The gateway is a potential bottleneck or single point of failure in the system, so it's crucial that the gateway be scalable and high available.

 - Create a service of type LoadBalancer to expose the gateway through an Azure Load Balancer

 - Use a ConfigMap to store the configuration file for the proxy, and mount the ConfigMap as a volume.

 - Configure a readiness probe that serves a static file from the gateway (rather than routing to another service).

 Another alternative is to use an **Ingress Controller**.
 This lets you configure the reverse proxy as a Kubernetes resource.
 An Ingress Controller actually involves two separate Kubernetes resources, the *Ingress* and the *Ingress Controller*.

 - The Ingress is a resource that defines the configuration for the reverse proxy, such as routing rules, TLS certificates, and...

 - The Ingress Controller performs the reverse proxying.
 Several implementations exist, including Nginx and HAProxy.
 The Ingress Controller watches the Ingress resource and updates the reverse proxy as needed.

 An advantage of using an Ingress Controller is that it abstracts the ingress rules from the implementation details of the reverse proxy.
 You don't need to manage configuration files or container images.
 Ingress Controllers are still a beta feature of Kubernetes at the time of this writing, and the feature will continue to evolve.